-For the first time in FIRST MUSIC history, ALL 11 programs are free admission with free-will offerings to help offset artist costs.
+For the Second time in FIRST MUSIC history, ALL 11 programs are free admission with free-will offerings to help offset artist costs.
 Our intention has always been to open our music outreach to ALL.
 And this is a step in that direction.
 We hope this will inspire you even more to come and see what FIRST MUSIC is all about!

 Click below to learn more about the different adult ensembles.